Eluding Charges New Jersey 2C:29-2 – Fight Eluding Arrest Charges

 “Eluding arrest is a serious charge in New Jersey, but casting doubt on your “intent” to elude the police is a great way to fight against this type of case.”

 This is a case in which my client was facing a second degree “eluding charges” case.
+When you’re done reading about this success story, please take a look at our video on “How to Beat Eluding Arrest Charges.”

 I represented a client recently who was charged with 2nd degree eluding arising out of Parsippany, New Jersey.
 This second degree indictable (felony) level charge and must be handled at the Morris County Superior Court (in Morristown, New Jersey.)
 This is a very serious charge and my client was absolutely panicked for good reason; he was facing five (5) to ten (10) years in New Jersey State Prison.